secretgraph/secretgraph/docs/implementation/api.md

 -   link: can add reference to content (all public without @system+most actions which allow viewing a content)
 -   auth: one-time view with intent to signal auth event

+## Groups

+There are two types of groups:

+-   Netgroups: they are attached to the user (net).
+Addressing a net works via its primary cluster
+-   Clustergroups: they are attached to a cluster and can alter its behavior

+Both can alter the behavior via properties

-## Properties:
+### Properties:

 -   default: on cluster creation these groups are added by default except if groups are explicit specified
 -   allow_global_name: can register a global cluster name
 -   allow_dangerous_actions: can create dangerous actions (for user, e.g. deleting own stuff, currently only storedUpdate is locked behind)
 -   allow_featured: can feature or unfeature clusters (only global clusters can be featured)
--   allow_hidden: can see hidden contents (Net,Cluster), can set hidden attribute (Net,Cluster), hidden groups of clusters become visible (Net), can query PublicKeys
+-   allow_hidden: can see hidden contents (Net,Cluster), can set hidden attribute (Net,Cluster), hidden groups of clusters become visible (Net), can query PublicKeys via contents
 -   manage_deletion: can delete every content or cluster (Net)
 -   manage_active: can can block and unblock nets (via Cluster ids)
 -   manage_groups: can manage global groups of clusters, hidden groups of clusters become visible